 Under the Insurance Ordinance (IO), any person who carries on a regulated activity 1 must possess a valid licence under the IO, unless exempted.

 The licensing of insurance intermediaries and complaints about their misconduct are handled by the IA.
+In selling ILAS products, banks and their staff are regulated and supervised by the Hong Kong Monetary Authority (HKMA).

 1 Regulated activity includes negotiating or arranging a contract of insurance; inviting or inducing, or attempting to invite or induce, a person to enter into a contract of insurance; inviting or inducing, or attempting to invite or induce, a person to make a material decision; and giving regulated advice.